 In the past, we have principally leased dry freight containers, which are by far the most common of the three principal types of intermodal containers.
 Dry freight intermodal containers are large, standardized steel boxes used to transport cargo by multiple modes of transportation, including ships, trains and trucks.
 On January 3, 2008, we announced that we had re-entered the refrigerated container market, which we had exited in the 1990's.
-We are currently expanding our container fleet to include refrigerated containers.
-Refrigerated containers have integral refrigeration units on one end which generally plug into an outside power source and are used to transport perishable goods.
+We purchased approximately \$48.2 million of new refrigerated containers in 2008.
+Refrigerated containers have integral refrigeration units on one end that generally plug into an outside power source and are used to transport perishable goods.
 Compared to traditional shipping methods, intermodal containers typically provide users with faster loading and unloading as well as some protection from weather and potential theft, thereby reducing both transportation costs and time to market for our lessees' customers.

 We primarily lease containers under four different types of leases.
-Term leases, which provide a customer with a specified number of containers for a specified period of time, typically ranging from three to five years, with an associated set of pick-up and drop-off conditions, represented 64.6% of our total on hire fleet as of December 31, 2007.
-Master leases, which provide a framework of terms and conditions valid for a specified period of time, typically one year, give customers greater flexibility than is typical in term leases and represented 29.1% of our total on hire fleet as of December 31, 2007.
-Spot leases, which provide the customers with containers for a relatively short lease period and fixed pick-up and drop-off locations, represented 3.6% of our total on hire fleet as of December 31, 2007.
-Finance leases, which provide customers an alternative means for purchasing containers, represented 2.7% of our total on hire fleet as of December 31, 2007.
+Term leases, which provide a customer with a specified number of containers for a specified period of time, typically ranging from three to five years, with an associated set of pick-up and drop-off conditions, represented 70.2% of our total on hire fleet as of December 31, 2008.
+Master leases, which provide a framework of terms and conditions valid for a specified period of time, typically one year, give customers greater flexibility than is typical in term leases and represented 23.2% of our total on hire fleet as of December 31, 2008.
+Spot leases, which provide the customers with containers for a relatively short lease period and fixed pick-up and drop-off locations, represented 3.2% of our total on hire fleet as of December 31, 2008.
+Finance leases, which provide customers an alternative means for purchasing containers, represented 3.4% of our total on hire fleet as of December 31, 2008.

 Our expertise and flexibility in managing containers after their initial lease is an important factor in our success.
-Leasing new containers is relatively easy because initial leases for new containers typically cover large volumes of units and are fairly standardized transactions.
+The administrative process of leasing new containers is relatively easy because initial leases for new containers typically cover large volumes of units and are fairly standardized transactions.
 However, to successfully compete in our industry, we must not only obtain favorable initial long-term leases for new containers, but also increase the return generated by these containers throughout their useful life in marine service and their ultimate sale into the secondary market.
-To do that, we focus on renewing or extending our long-term container leases beyond their expiration date (typically five years from the start of the lease).
-In addition, we attempt to negotiate favorable return provisions, maintain an active presence in the master and spot lease markets, and work to increase our options for disposing of off-lease containers so that we have attractive alternatives if it is not possible to achieve reasonable renewal or extension of terms with the current lessee.
+To do that, we focus on renewing or extending our long-term container leases beyond their expiration date (typically three to five years from the start of the lease).
+In addition, we attempt to negotiate favorable return provisions, maintain an active presence in the master and spot lease markets, and work to increase our options for disposing of offlease containers so that we have attractive alternatives if it is not possible to achieve reasonable renewal or extension of terms with the current lessee.
 Unlike some of our competitors, we have the capability and the infrastructure to re-lease or dispose of our containers at comparatively attractive terms, which increases our leverage with the lessees.